4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Those three cultural qualities serve one of their biggest objectives: sky-high levels of employee happiness.
 Why?
 Because happy employees provide exceptional customer service, which happens to be one of the company’s core values.

 To make this even more effective, Zappos also promotes authenticity in its culture–letting people be themselves.
-This goes over even better with customers, as they get great service from distinct humans and not just giddy employees reciting a script.
+This goes over even better with customers.
+They get great service from distinct humans and not just giddy employees reciting a script.

 You’d expect a video game developer to offer a culture of creativity and fun.
 However, Valve Corporation does something few companies would dare attempt–a culture of near-total autonomy.